pereirarodrigo/eportfolio/pages/subjects/intelligent_agents.md

         <h2 id="#reflective-piece1">Mid-Module Reflective Piece</h2>
-            <p>The module progressively introduced more advanced concepts to students, rapidly progressing from an introduction to agent-based modelling to a comprehensive overview of symbolic methods.
-This structured approach allowed students to build a strong conceptual understanding before delving into more complex methodologies, ensuring a smooth transition between different paradigms in artificial intelligence.<br><br>
+            <p>The module progressively introduced more advanced concepts, rapidly transitioning from an introduction to agent-based modelling to a comprehensive overview of symbolic methods.
+This structured progression ensured students developed a strong conceptual foundation before engaging with complex methodologies, such as logic-based agent reasoning and communication protocols like KQML and KIF.
+By balancing theoretical discussions with practical implementations, the module provided a holistic understanding of intelligent agents and their applications.<br><br>

-            Notably, the group project saw the improvement of all students' collaborative and critical skills as we worked together towards a common goal, established roles, interacted and discussed potential approaches and challenges, and collectively developed an approach we were satisfied with, leveraging agentic AI and LangChain to develop a robust multi-agent online academic search system.</p><br><br>
+            Notably, the group project was a key aspect of this learning experience.
+Collaborating on SAGE, an agentic AI-driven academic search system, strengthened our critical thinking and teamwork.
+We navigated challenges such as time zone differences, technical integration, and role allocation, ensuring effective communication and collaboration.
+This experience not only refined my ability to work in multidisciplinary teams but also highlighted the practical value of agent-based AI solutions in real-world problem-solving.</p><br><br>

         <h2 id="unit8-activity">Unit 8 Activity</h2>